Add a little luxury

 Our in-house QETTLE Team are here for you before, during and after purchasing your QETTLE.

 How do boiling water taps work?

-A true, 100°C boiling water tap is connected to a compact, undersink boiler tank that feeds boiling water to the tap.
-Boiling water taps are indispensable for everything from instant hot drinks to speedy pans of water for pasta, rice and vegetables.
-The best boiling water taps are 4 in 1 taps, which in addition to giving you boiling water on tap, also dispense cold filtered drinking water, plus normal hot and cold flows.
+Watch QETTLE's Todd and Dan explain how a boiling water tap works, and understand the difference between a true boiling water tap and an instant hot water tap.
+A QETTLE tap is connected to an undersink boiler tank and filter system.
+Boiling water taps are indispensable for everything from instant hot drinks to speedy pans of boiling water for pasta, rice and vegetables.
+The best boiling water taps are 4 in 1 taps, which in addition to boiling water, also provide filtered drinking water, plus normal hot and cold flows of water.

 Do boiling water taps save money?

 Boiling water taps are highly energy efficient.
 In fact, a boiling water tap is probably easier on your pocket than a kettle.
 In standby mode, a QETTLE boiling water tap consumer just 0.8 watts of electricity per hour.
 Based on an average tariff of 14 pence/kWh, this amounts to a QETTLE costing just 3 pence to run, a day.
 So, making the equivalent of 10, 300ml mugs of tea a day could cost as little as 10 pence in total.

 This is in comparison to a kettle, which will cost an average of 2.5 pence every time it is boiled.
 And the cost-savings don’t stop with boiling water.
 Choose a QETTLE Original 4 in 1, and you’ll be getting filtered drinking water on tap, too.
 So, buying expensive bottled water will become a thing of the past.

 How much is a boiling water tap?